Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Tags

+Tags are used to help describe and filter products, orders and other information within your store.

 Tags are imported from your store or inventory management system.
-They are used to help describe and filter products, orders and other information within your store.

 If you would like to set tags within Inventory Planner, use IP Tags (Inventory Planner tags).
 IP tags can be set using Bulk Actions.

 Tax